mridul1024/fake-store/README.md

-# Todo Application
+# Fake Store Application

-An application to create tasks and striking them off when they are completed.
+An online store which is created with react and redux.

 ## Deployment